Introduction

 Accessory Slot: 1 Only

-• Drop Pouch - Holds two large items, is generally used to carry two Defibrillators.
+- Drop Pouch - Holds multiple large items, is generally used to carry two Defibrillators.
 This is a strong alternative pick for Corpsman, as it saves on satchel/backpack space.**

 Gear Rack